btv2018/surfsmart/README.md

   - instantly open target page
   - update search terms on opened page as user modifies it
   - merge the field to the address bar
+  - add an option to reuse tabs

 ## Futher Ideas
  - add an option to add `@specific_service_name` at the end of service name, such that the user can specify what service to use to accomplish his request for example `flight` request will be served with default service, but `flight@kayak` request will be served with Kayak.com service.
+ - gmail search, compose emails

 ## Known Issues
  - 12/04 date parsed as Dec 04, but it might be parsed as Apr 12 (see FT:Language Support)
  - if select suggestion for duckduckgo (or other services) the selection goes to the input field but the page does not redirect.
 So it requires two type to get an answer
+ - if click on a suggestion, it does not go to the input field